Simple & cost-effective transactions with consideration for the environment – that is Burst

 Similar to email, you don’t need to ask recipients you’re sending BURST to, to use the same software, wallet or service providers.
-You just need their Burst address or their Alias and then you can transact with them anytime.
+You just need their Burst address or their Alias to transact with them anytime.
 The Burst network is always running and never sleeps, even on weekends and holidays.

 Fast worldwide payments

-Sending BURSTs across borders is as easy as sending them across the street.
-There are no banks or brokers to make you wait several business days, no extra fees for making a worldwide transfer and no special limitations on the minimum or maximum amount you send.
+Sending BURST across borders is as easy as sending them across the street.
+There are no banks or brokers to make you wait several business days, no extra fees for making a worldwide transfer and no special limitations on the minimum or maximum amount you can send.

 Pick your own fees

-There is no fee to receive BURSTs, and every wallet lets you control which fee you would like to pay when transacting.
-Wallets show you different fees from Minimum Required (0.00735 BURST) to Priority Processing.
+There is no fee to receive BURST, and every wallet lets you control which fee you would like to pay when transacting.
+Fees range from Minimum Required (0.00735 BURST) to Priority Processing.
 Higher fees like Priority can encourage faster confirmation of your transactions.
-Fees are unrelated to the amount transferred, so it’s possible to send 100,000 BURSTs for the same fee it costs to send 1 BURST.
+Fees are unrelated to the amount transferred, so it’s possible to send 100,000 BURST for the same fee it would cost to send 1 BURST.